crixo/k8s-as-backend/README.md

 ![](images/k8s-as-backend.png?raw=true)

 The next goal is collecting the potential issues of this approach, although technically feasible, highlighting the disadvantages and the risks related to it.

+## Collaboration
+My current skills on *golang* are very limited.
+Any contribution to speed up the implementation, suggestions aimed to improve the quality of the code and the repo organization are more then welcome.

+I'm currently grabbing existing code samples from [multiple sources](notes.md) to quickly match the goal described above so prove the technical feasibility.